Constructive Spherical Codes by Hopf Foliations: Asymptotic Density

 \end{IEEEproof}

-For a fixed dimension $n$, the asymptotic center density of different spherical code constructions allows one to compare their respective numbers of codewords for the same small minimum distance $d$, cf. (\ref{eq: M-nd}).
+For a fixed dimension~$n$, the asymptotic center density of different spherical code constructions allows one to compare their respective numbers of codewords for the same small minimum distance~$d$, cf.~\eqref{eq: M-nd}.

-Table \ref{tab: density} compares some asymptotic center densities for spherical codes in dimensions 4, 8, 16 and 32.
-We consider both the SCHF recursive procedure with basic case $\mathbb{R}^4$ (Corollary \ref{cor: SCHF-density-2k}) and the SCHF procedure that uses asymptotic dense codes in the half dimension (Remark \ref{remark: SCHF-density-half}).
-For each dimension, we also include the TLSC upper bound as in \cite[Proposition 6]{torezzan}, the apple-peeling bound as in \cite[Lemma 3]{hamkins1} and highest asymptotic center density for spherical codes (from the best known packing in the previous dimension) \cite{conway, nebe}.
+Table~\ref{tab: density} compares some asymptotic center densities for spherical codes in dimensions 4, 8, 16 and 32.
+We consider both the SCHF recursive procedure with basic case $\mathbb{R}^4$ (Corollary~\ref{cor: SCHF-density-2k}) and the SCHF procedure that uses asymptotic dense codes in the half dimension (Remark~\ref{remark: SCHF-density-half}).
+For each dimension, we also include the TLSC upper bound as in~\cite[Proposition 6]{torezzan}, the apple-peeling bound as in~\cite[Lemma 3]{hamkins1} and highest asymptotic center density for spherical codes (from the best known packing in the previous dimension)~\cite{conway, nebe}.

-We can see that the ratios between the center densities of these different constructions show how much smaller the number of codewords achieved by recursive SCHF construction is, when compared to SCHF in half dimension, TLSC, apple-peeling and, of course, the highest possible asymptotic density in each dimension, which can be theoretically achieved by wrapped or laminated codes.
-The trade-off to emphasise here is the high constructibility of recursive SCHF for any given minimum distance and its low complexity in the encoding and decoding processes, which will be discussed in Sections \ref{sec:complexity} and \ref{sec:decoding}.
+We can see that the ratios between the center densities of these different constructions show how much smaller the number of codewords achieved by recursive SCHF construction is, when compared SCHF using half-dimension codes, TLSC, apple-peeling and, of course, the highest possible asymptotic density in each dimension, which can be theoretically achieved by wrapped or laminated codes.
+The trade-off to emphasize here is the high constructibility of recursive SCHF for any given minimum distance and its low complexity in the encoding and decoding processes, which will be discussed in Sections~\ref{sec:complexity} and~\ref{sec:decoding}.